studevkiran/SBHPS/README.md

 # SBHPS Website

 This is a simple school website built using HTML.
 I created it as my first real-life project after learning HTML with the help of ChatGPT and GitHub Copilot.
-The website contains sections for About Us, Courses, Contact, and more.
+The website contains sections for About Us, school hours, Contact, and more.it's the first website which i hosted and gained some practical knowlegde about hosting the website.

 ## Features
 - Home page with school introduction
 - About Us section
-- Courses offered
+- school hours
 - Contact form
 - Responsive design (works on mobile and desktop)